andrew1007/mrfa-demo/article/part1.md

 Front-loading the computation in `applyState`, which recomputes on every render cycle, may seem like an unnecessary use of client resources.
 It may seem alluring to pass the pass the entire subtree to the component and compute inside the component.
 This way, useless computations would be circumvented.

-For example, if the algorithm in `getFilteredRows` existed inside `TableRows` were in the component, strict equality would be met more often.
+For example, if the algorithm in `getFilteredRows` existed inside `TableRows`, strict equality would be met more often (as opposed to never met).

 ```jsx
 import { applyState, State } from "./StateManager";